-Today, I am going to talk about shoulder pain and offer a couple of quick and easy exercises that you can do to get rid of shoulder discomfort.
+Today, I am going to talk about shoulder pain and offer a couple of quick and easy shoulder pain exercises at home that you can do to get rid of shoulder discomfort.

 If you have shoulder pain, watch the video and read the article below.
 If you know of someone who suffers from shoulder soreness, feel free to share this with them.